bitsofcotton/p0/README.md

 # Proof
 If original function is in C1, there exists F(z,&theta;) := f(z+\bar{z})+i\*f(z-\bar{z})\*tan(&theta;) in C1 on z in C.
-So each &theta;, exists F: holomorphic function that Re axis is same as f.
+So each &theta;, exists F: holomorphic function that some axis is same as f.
 So with gutzmer's inequation and edit integrate path, f have laurent series and as the upper bound of coefficients, we can cut them as error in numerical calculation on some cut off.
 Since f is holomorphic around there, so taylor series description exists in weak differential meaning.